 MASS SING: Join your regional friends for a mass sing on the plaza outside of the Orpheum Theatre from 1:15 PM to 1:45 PM on Friday, April 21, 2017.
 After the mass sing, roll right on into the auditorium for the exciting Quartet Competition.

 WEBCAST and SHOUT OUTS: Once again, the Region 21 webcast will be available.
-For only $35.00 for both competition sessions, your family and friends may watch it live and it will also be archived for your later viewing pleasure beginning Monday night April 24, 2017, for at least one week.
+For only $35.00 for both competition sessions, your family and friends may watch it live and it will also be archived for your later viewing pleasure beginning Tuesday night April 25, 2017, for at least one week.
 Be sure to tell family and friends to sign up for the webcast to watch you live if they can’t attend the contest in person.
 Also, be sure to take advantage of the opportunity to send a Shout Out message over the webcast.
 For only $5 you can send a short message that will be read live on our webcast.
-Further information and the links to order the webcast will be live a few weeks before contest on the webcast page.
+Further information and the links to order the webcast are on the webcast page.

 Region 21 Convention and Competition